jstewmc/api/README.md

 - `ServiceUnavailable` if the service is unreachable (because of the request's settings) or unavailable (because of the service's status)
 - `BadResponseStatus` if the reponse's status code is not `2XX` or `404`
-- `BadResponseFormat` if the response is not valid JSON
+- `BadResponseFormat` if the response is not valid XML or JSON (depending on response)
 - `EntityNotFound` if the entity was not found

 Every exception provides the service's (string) output and (integer) status code via the `getOutput()` and `getStatus()` methods.